 Step 5: Resubmit

-If your fix is notes-only, no new build is needed.
-In App Store Connect → App Store tab → tap the rejected build → Submit for Review.
-The submission re-enters the queue, usually with the same reviewer.
+If your fix is notes/credentials-only, no new build is needed.
+Open the rejected version in App Store Connect and tap Submit for Review again.
+The submission re-enters the queue, usually with the same reviewer, who already has your earlier context.

-If you needed to change reviewer-mode code, archive a new build in Xcode, upload via Xcode Organizer or Transporter, wait ~30-60 minutes for processing, then submit.
+If you needed to change reviewer-mode code, archive a new build in Xcode, upload via Xcode Organizer or Transporter, wait for processing (often 10-30 minutes as of June 2026, occasionally longer), select the new build, then submit.
+Expect a fresh ~24-hour review.

 Step 6: Reply in Resolution Center